opener-project/constituent-parser-base/README.md

 # Constituent Base Parsers

-This repository contains the source code of the base constituent parser which supports both English and Spanish.
-The parser takes KAF documents (with <wf>
+This repository contains the source code of the base constituent parser which supports the following languages:

+* English
+* Spanish
+* Italian

-elements as it needs tokenized text) as standard input and outputs constituent syntactic analysis in treebank format, one sentence per line.
+The parser takes KAF documents (with <wf> elements as it needs tokenized text) as standard input and outputs constituent syntactic analysis in treebank format, one sentence per line.
 It also provides an option of outputting the constituent heads, as defined by Collins PhD thesis.

 ## Requirements